Tmb377/perceptron-spam/README.md

 # perceptron-spam
-Perceptron Classifier that classifies Spam
+Perceptron Algorithm that classifies email as Spam/Not Spam